This post may contain affiliate links. Please read my disclosure and privacy policy.

 banana snack cake sliced in pan.

 This Banana Snack Cake is a one-bowl recipe that is naturally sweetened with fruit!
-It makes an easy breakfast or snack on the go, without using flour or oil, but you'd never know just by tasting it!
+It makes an easy breakfast or snack on the go, without using flour or oil.
+(But you'd never know just by tasting it!)
+It's the perfect way to use up ripe bananas and is naturally gluten-free, too.

 prep10 mins cook30 mins total40 mins